windows-admins/winadmins-website-hugo/content/about-us.md

 aliases: ["/chatting-with-winadmins/whos-who/"]
 ---

-WinAdmins is a community of nearly 4,000 people who are (have we stressed this enough) “loosely organized”.
+WinAdmins is a community of nearly 4,000 people who are loosely organized.
 That said, there are a number of key players in the organization who contribute to the collective in one way or another.

 # Organizers and Administrators